technokrat/vuexr/README.md

 ```

 You can now access a demo application of VueXR under `http://localhost:9000`.
 To see some AR-content point your camera
-onto AruCo markers with ID `23` and `50`.
+onto the AruCo marker with ID `42`.

 ## Contribution
 ### Future Work
 * Compile OpenCV.js with WebAssembly SIMD support
-* Move calibration to web worker
-* Rewrite JS to TypeScript and code cleanup
+* Rewrite JS to TypeScript and cleanup code
-* Documentation and Webpage (incl.
-Demo)
+* Elaborate documentation on website
 * More responsive position tracking
 * DOM-Rendering in WebXR API
 * Marker Scheme ID Attributes (allowing for future proof support of other marker systems)